Home > Become a Notary > How to Become a New Jersey Notary

 A New Jersey notary public is authorized to perform the following notarial acts:

-What is the process to become a New Jersey electronic notary public?
+What are the steps to become an electronic notary in New Jersey?

 To become an electronic notary in New Jersey, you must: